dotnet/docs/docs/core/diagnostics/dotnet-trace.md

 - **`-o|--output <trace-file-path>`**

   The output path for the collected trace data.
-If not specified it defaults to `trace.nettrace`.
+If not specified, it defaults to `trace.nettrace`.

 - **`--providers <list-of-comma-separated-providers>`**